YAPARVAT/Retailer_rewards_springboot_geetha/README.md

 Spring Boot, H2 (in-memory hql), Maven

+Implementation explination :

+I have created 2 api's for creating data and showing the data

+1. createDataSet api was created to create data and calculate reward points of customer and create data in H2 DB.
+2. getCustomerRewardPoints api was created to showup the total reward points and monthly wise reward points

 How to run a project :
 1. Do maven clean install
 2. Start the application